amolgadge663/DemoDB/README.md

 # DemoDB

-This is an example application for shoing how we create simple app using SQLite for creating Database and storing in DB in Android Application.
+This is an example application for showing how we create simple app using SQLite for creating Database and storing in DB in Android Application.

 For more check on https://www.amolsoftwares.com/